f-gregor/etch-a-sketch-TOP/README.md

 # **Etch-a-Sketch - The Odin Project**

-In this assignment I am required to create a grid-like structure where individual tiles respond to mouse hover events in different ways using HTML, CSS and JavaScript.
+In this assignment I am required to create a grid-like structure where individual tiles get progressively darker on hover events using HTML, CSS and JavaScript.